Japanese submarine I-26: Fourth war patrol

 In November 1942, I-26 got underway from Rabaul and proceeded to the Japanese anchorage in the Shortland Islands, then departed the Shortlands to begin her fourth war patrol, ordered to operate between Guadalcanal and San Cristobal.
 In the predawn hours of 13 November 1942, Japanese and American surface forces fought the First Naval Battle of Guadalcanal (known to the Japanese as the "Third Battle of the Solomon Sea") in Ironbottom Sound north of Guadalcanal.
-In the battle′s aftermath, the submerged I-26 encountered U.S. ships retiring after the action and sighted the heavy cruiser USS San Francisco at 11:01 on 13 November.
+In the battle's aftermath, the submerged I-26 encountered U.S. ships retiring after the action and sighted the heavy cruiser USS San Francisco at 11:01 on 13 November.
 She fired torpedoes from her three undamaged forward torpedo tubes.
 All three missed San Francisco, but one of them passed close to the light cruiser USS Helena and one struck the badly damaged light cruiser USS Juneau.
 The torpedo set off Juneau’s magazine, breaking her in half, and she sank in about 20 seconds at 10°33′S 161°03′E, killing all but 115 of her crew of 600 men.
-By the time a search-and-rescue found and rescued the survivors eight days later, only 10 men had survived.
+By the time a search-and-rescue effort found and rescued the survivors eight days later, only 10 men had survived.
 The five Sullivan brothers were among the dead.